Student protests at Egypt's al-Azhar challenge army

 CONTROVERSIAL ANTI-PROTEST LAW

-"As well as placing restrictions on the right to freedom of assembly, the proposed law would give security forces a free rein to use excessive and lethal force against demonstrators - including supporters of deposed President Mohamed Mursi," said Hassiba Hadj Sahraoui, Amnesty International's Deputy Director for the Middle East and North Africa.
+"As well as placing restrictions on the right to freedom of assembly the proposed law would give security forces a free rein to use excessive and lethal force against demonstrators - including supporters of deposed President Mohamed Morsi," said Hassiba Hadj Sahraoui, Amnesty International's Deputy Director for the Middle East and North Africa.

 After toppling Mursi in July, army chief General Abdel Fattah al-Sisi appeared on state television to announce a political roadmap that would lead to free and fair elections.